keycloakify/docs.keycloakify.dev/faq-and-help/can-i-use-it-with-vue-or-angular/angular.md

 # Angular

-For thoses that would like to try to make it work with Angulare this is what you need to know:  \
+For those that would like to try to make it work with Angular this is what you need to know: \
 \